vectornetworks/netbox-gencfg-demo/README.md

 This will bring the demo VM online and install Docker, Netbox, and Ansbile; and load the demo data into Netbox.
 It will also add the cEOS image into Docker if it exists.

 ## Connect to the VM and Check the IP address
-First, while still in the Vagrant base directory, SSH to the VM:
+While still in the Vagrant base directory, SSH to the VM:

     vagrant ssh